mikerybka/fileserver/README.md

 # fileserver

-`fileserver` is a simple linux utility that serves local files over HTTPS.
+`fileserver` is a simple CLI app that serves local files over HTTPS.
 Let's Encrypt is used to automatically generate SSL certificates.

 ## Install